christophsax/seasonal/README.md

 [![Build Status](https://travis-ci.org/christophsax/seasonal.svg?branch=master)](https://travis-ci.org/christophsax/seasonal)

-**No X13-ARIMA-SEATS binary download is required anymore!** Thanks to the fantastic work with Dirk Eddelbuettel on the [x13binary][x13binary] package, installing *seasonal* is now as easy as:
+**No separate binary download required anymore!** *seasonal* now depends on the [x13binary][x13binary] package to access pre-built binaries of X-13ARIMA-SEATS for all platforms.
+Many thanks to Dirk Eddelbuettel for the fantastic work on x13binary!

-    install.packages("devtools")
+Installing seasonal *and* the binaries is now as easy as:

-    devtools::install_github('christophsax/seasonal')
+    install.packages('seasonal')

 *seasonal* is an easy-to-use and full-featured R-interface to X-13ARIMA-SEATS, the newest seasonal adjustment software developed by the [United States Census